How Do I Create Backup Storage Targets for Proxmox VE VMs?

-4. aws_iam_role_policy_attachment: Attaches the policy to the role.
+4. Attach the Policy to the Role

-Below is the complete program script:
+Below is the complete TypeScript program script that implements the above steps:

 import * as pulumi from "@pulumi/pulumi";